germs-lab/wafergen/README.md

 # Prepare primer plate for wafergen using Bob's primer and/or Nitrogen primer
 This repository contains python code for preparing primer plate using bob's primer or Nitrogen primers.
 The python codes in the repository helps you to create CSV files for robot.
-If you are looking for a general SOP for prepareing wafergen, please see here https://github.com/germs-lab/SOPs/blob/master/wafergen_SOPs/wafergen-general.md
+If you are looking for a general SOP for preparing wafergen, please see here https://github.com/germs-lab/SOPs/blob/master/wafergen_SOPs/wafergen-general.md

 ### If you use Bob's primer use command like this
 ```